 This is also an opportunity for you to share your appreciation of others and express what they mean to you.
 Sometimes those sacrificing time and effort need and deserve to be recognized.
 This is that chance.

-We will be awarding individual gifts (turkey and gift certificates) to two well-deserving people/families on five different dates (November 21 and 28; December 5, 12, and 19).
+We will be awarding individual gifts (turkey and gift certificates) to two well-deserving people/families on six different dates (November 21 and 28; December 5, 12, 19, and 26).
 Your stories and/or other suggestions may be left at the Floodwood Forum or any one of the participating locations.
 Winners will be determined by the highest total ranking as determined by the representative of each location.

 Stories not winning one week will remain eligible for prizes in following weeks.
 All turkeys are 14 to 16 pounds.